stack-chan/stack-chan/firmware/docs/flashing-firmware.md

 ## Writing the base program (hosts)

+As stated above, Stack-chan's firmware comprises a base program (host) and a user application (MOD).
 The following commands are used to build and write a host.

 _No `sudo` required for the command._